energy efficiency tab

 Transitioning Our Energy Mix

-• Diversifying our sources of power, and
+• Diversify our sources of power

 GHG Emissions Intensity